Justia 10.0

 Understanding Your Legal Rights

-A knowledgeable sexual assault attorney will clearly explain your rights as a survivor.
-We ensure you know the options available to you under the law and what steps can be taken to pursue justice.
+knowledgeable sexual assault attorney will clearly explain your rights as a survivor.
+We ensure you understand your legal options and the steps you can take to pursue justice.

 Gathering Evidence